mostjs/core/docs/api.rst

 .. code-block:: haskell

   type Scheduler = {
-    now :: () -> Time
+    currentTime :: () -> Time
-    asap :: Task -> ScheduledTask
-    delay :: Delay -> Task -> ScheduledTask
-    periodic :: Period -> Task -> ScheduledTask
-    schedule :: Delay -> Period -> Task -> ScheduledTask
     scheduleTask :: Offset -> Delay -> Period -> Task -> ScheduledTask
     relative :: Offset -> Scheduler
     cancel :: ScheduledTask -> void
     cancelAll :: (ScheduledTask -> boolean) -> void
   }

-A Scheduler provides the central notion of time for the Streams in an application.
+A Scheduler provides the central notion of time for the :ref:`Stream`s in an application.

 An application will typically create a single "root" Scheduler so that all Streams share the same underlying time.